whisthq/whist/main-webserver/README.md

 [![Heroku CI Status](https://heroku-cibadge.herokuapp.com/last.svg)](https://dashboard.heroku.com/pipelines/22da0c0d-7555-4647-8765-031c14b8398f/tests)

-This repository contains the code for our webserver, which is our REST API and provides back-end support for our user interfaces, our internal tools, and our container/virtual machine management.
+This repository contains the code for our webserver, which is our REST API and provides backend support for our user interfaces, our internal tools, and our container/virtual machine management.

 Our webservers and CD pipeline are hosted on Heroku.
 Our production database is attached as an Heroku Add-On PostgresSQL to the associated webserver in Heroku, `main-webserver`, and has automated backups in place daily at 2 AM PST.
 See [here](https://devcenter.heroku.com/articles/heroku-postgres-backups#creating-a-backup) for further information.